Cratis/Chronicle/Documentation/tutorials/rules/index.md

 the closing of an existing account.
 We want to make sure we don't allow closing accounts that has either a positive or a negative balance.

-Start by creating a file in your domain (./Domain/Accounts/Debit) called `AccountMustBeEmptyAttribute`.
+Start by creating a file in your domain (./Domain/Accounts/Debit) called `AccountMustBeEmptyAttribute.cs`.
 Scaffold it with the following:

 ```csharp